Frequently Asked Questions

 When are payments due and what forms of payment do you take?

 The deposit is due when your name is placed on the waiting list for a particular litter and the balance is due when you take custody of your new puppy, or before it is shipped to you, whichever you choose.
-The deposit is non-refundable, so please be prayerful about your decision to get a puppy before you commit to a deposit.
-The deposit can be made through the Paypal link (by clicking here) or you can send a money order or cashiers check.
+The deposit is non-refundable, so please be thoughtful and prayerful about your decision to get a puppy before you commit to a deposit.
+The deposit can be made through Zelle or you can send a money order or cashiers check.

 A money order and a cashiers check are both subject to a two week bank confirmation of authenticity and funds.